 We offer a comprehensive pre-application service.
 Engagement prior to any planning application being formally submitted can be critically important and should provide the applicant and the Council with the opportunity to gain a clear understanding of the objectives of and constraints on development.
 It also provides an opportunity for wider engagement, where appropriate, with other stakeholders, including the local community, which can deliver better outcomes for all parties.

-Further information regarding the Council's pre-application service can be found at: https://www.newark-sherwooddc.gov.uk/planningapplications/pre-applicationadvice/
+Further information regarding the Council's pre-application service can be found on our website.

 Contacting the Local Planning Authority